exercism/bash/exercises/affine-cipher/README.md

   1 = an % m # where n is the modal multiplicative inverse of a mod m

-Because automatice decryption fails if a is not coprime to m your program should return status 1 and "Error: a and m must be coprime." if they are not.
+Because automatice decryption, fails if a is not coprime to m your program should return status 1 and "Error: a and m must be coprime." if they are not.
 Otherwise it should encode or decode with the provided key.